exercism/javascript/exercises/concept/ozans-playlist/.docs/instructions.md

 Your friend Ozan is putting together a playlist for an upcoming roadtrip.
 He doesn't want to hear the same song more than once, but the playlist has gotten so long that he's having trouble keeping track of which songs have already been added.

-The API for Ozan's music player only knows how to work with arrays, so he attempts to write some code that checks for duplicates by iterating through every item in the playlist.
-However, with five thousand songs and counting, his program takes much too long to execute.
+The API for Ozan's music player only knows how to work with arrays, so he attempts to write some code that uses `Array.indexOf()` to check for the presence of a song before adding it to the playlist.
+Unfortunately, his program takes much too long to execute.
 He needs your help!

-Coming to Ozan's aid, you quickly realize that you'll need an intermediate data structure to operate on the playlist more efficiently.
+Coming to Ozan's aid, you are astonished to find that his playlist contains _half a million_ songs.
+Perhaps you can use an intermediate data structure to operate on the playlist more efficiently.

 ## 1. Remove duplicate songs